ChartsCSS/ChartsCSS.org/src/development/design-principles.md

 ## Learn from the Community

-We highly encourage our users to customize their charts and share them with the community along with new methods, innovative techniques and advance use cases.
+We highly encourage our users to customize their charts and share them with the community along with new methods, innovative techniques and advanced use cases.